 Pork is a versatile meat that works well with both sweet and bold barbecue sauces.
 I used Head Country because I am worn out by super sweet sauces like Sweet Baby Ray’s.

-If you want to take these in a whole new, but absolutely fantastic, flavor direction then you could use a Sweet Thai Red Chili Pepper glaze.
+If you want to take these in a whole new, but absolutely fantastic, flavor direction then you could use a Sweet Thai Red Chili Pepper glaze like I did for these smoked pork chops.
 Mmmmm!